 Industrial Action – an overview

 Initially the Mfengu merely perpetuated the norms established by their predecessors, the Khoi.
 Foremost amongst those was their refusal to work during inclement weather.
-This practice which became a norm, cannot be attributed to Industrial Action or stretching a point, trade unionism.
-Rather it could be categorised as a Health and Safety issue.
-The refusal by the Mfengu to work by 1840 during atrocious conditions could also be attributed to local precedent.
+This practice which became a norm, cannot be attributed to industrial action or stretching a point, trade unionism.
+Rather it could be categorised as a health and safety issue.
+The refusal by 1840 of the Mfengu to work during atrocious conditions could also be attributed to local precedent.

 Thereafter until the end of the century, no more strikes were recorded.

-As I noted in the opening paragraphs, one of the salient lessons from the Mfengu beach labourers saga, was the proof that economic laws are inviolate.
-Unlike laws in physics, which can never be violated, economic laws can be stretched like an elastic band, but they will always rebound to the default position, the lead and lag factor which bedevils cause and effect analysis.
+As I noted in the opening paragraphs, one of the salient lessons from the Mfengu beach labourers saga was the proof that economic laws always hold true.
+Unlike laws in physics, which can never be violated, economic laws can be stretched like an elastic band, but they will always rebound to the default position, the lead and lag factor which bedevils cause-and-effect analysis.